mandamus

 命令状は公務員が職務を果たさない場合に使用される。

-The plaintiff filed for a mandamus against the government agency.
+The plaintiff filed a petition for a writ of mandamus against the government agency.

 mandamus の語源・成り立ち Etymology